Best Garlic Roasted Carrots

 • Reheat – in a small frying pan over low heat stirring until warmed through.
 Or reheat in the oven if you’re already baking something else.

-• Freezer – cooked carrots can be frozen but they loose their texture and aren’t very firm so I don’t recommend it.
+• Freezer – cooked carrots can be frozen but they lose their texture and aren’t very firm so I don’t recommend it.

 Close view of Roasted Carrots on a gold sheet pan.

-2. Honey Mustard – add 1 tablespoon each mustard and honey when you toss the carrots before roasting.
+• Honey Mustard – add 1 tablespoon each mustard and honey when you toss the carrots before roasting.
 I like to use Dijon mustard for the best flavor.
-You can also add 1 tablespoon chopped fresh rosemary or thyme as well.
+You can also add 1 tablespoon of chopped fresh rosemary or thyme as well.

 Roasted Carrots sprinkled with parsley on a sheet pan with a blue and white linen in the background.